johnshearing/MachineControlByObjectDetection/README.md

 <a href="https://johnshearing.github.io/">Main list of projects</a>

 # Machine Control Using A.i.
 Classifier
+### Combines OpenCV and Deep Learning to accomplish what neither can do alone

-Originally forked from @TheAIGuy on YouTube.
+Originally a genearal A.i. training forked from @TheAIGuy on YouTube.
 John Shearing added Python scripts for the following:
 1. Manually and automatically collect training images
 2. Automatically augment the training images with hulls and bounding boxes using OpenCV in order to better train the A.i.
-3. Automatically create an anotation file for each image using data from the image's augmentations.
+3. Automatically create an anotation file for each image using data from the image's augmentations in order to train the A.i.
-4. Automatically augment images using OpenCV before before the A.i. sees them to help the A.i. with classification.
+4. Automatically augment images using OpenCV before before the A.i. sees them in order to help the A.i. with classification
-5. Manually and automatically trigger a USB Relay to control machines based on what the operator sees or what the A.i. detects.
+5. Manually and automatically trigger a USB Relay to control machines based on what the operator sees or what the A.i. detects

 All the added scripts are prefixed with "JRS_" in the file names.